david-istvan/ethereum-cloning-tse-replication-package/README.md

 ### Reproduction of the cleaned data (`/01_data/clonedata/duplicates`)

-Follow the step below to reproduce the cleaned data from the raw data (`/01_data/clonedata/duplicates`).
+Follow the steps below to reproduce the cleaned data in `/01_data/clonedata/duplicates`.

 The cleaned data is used in the data preparation scripts.
 The cleaned data is included in this replication package in folder `/01_data/clonedata/duplicates`, but it can be reproduced from the raw data by following the steps below.

 1. Run `python 02_cleanup.py` in the `/02_prepare` folder.

 ### Reproducing the clone analysis (`/01_data/clonedata/raw`)

+Follow the steps below to reproduce the raw clone data in `/01_data/clonedata/raw` by running the [NiCad extension](https://github.com/eff-kay/nicad6) developed for this study.

 To obtain the corpus of 33,034 smart contracts, please, contact the authors of the [original study](https://github.com/SAILResearch/suppmaterial-18-masanari-smart_contract_cloning).